PaloAltoNetworks/ansible-pan/docs/modules/panos_sag_module.rst

 Synopsis
 --------

-* Create a dynamic address group object in the firewall used for policy rules
+* Create a static address group object in the firewall used for policy rules.

 Requirements (on host that executes module)
 -------------------------------------------

   * pan-python
+  * pan-device

 Options